Naseband/SAMP-MapDrawer2D/README.md

 You can configure resolution, World Bounds, Colors and more in the script.

-To draw really big Maps, it's recommended to use a Memory Plugin for buffering the Bitmap.
-See functions *Bitmap_Set* and *Bitmap_Get*.

 If your Script does not already use ColAndreas for your maps, set the *GRAB_OBJECTS* define to *true* to grab all Streamer Objects from the specified virtual world and temporarily create them as Collision Objects.

 # OC.inc